 Rosetta Stone is one of the biggest names in language learning.
 It has achieved this position through offering good value and highly effective lessons via either downloadable software or - more recently - an app for smartphones and tablets.
 It works by using total immersion in the language - whether that's Spanish, French, Italian, or any of the 24 languages it provides.
-We like Rosetta Stone and it quite rightly tops our lists of the best learn Spanish software and best learn French software, even though it has a higher cost than most other apps.
+We like Rosetta Stone and it quite rightly tops our lists of the best learn Spanish online courses and best learn French online lessons, even though it has a higher cost than most other apps.
 When you look at the results, though, it's clear that you absolutely get what you pay for with Rosetta Stone.

 Rosetta Stone review: Method and features